Area codes 703 and 571

 Area codes 703 and 571 are telephone area codes in the North American Numbering Plan (NANP) for Northern Virginia, including the independent cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park, as well as all of Arlington and Fairfax counties and parts of Fauquier, Loudoun, and Prince William counties.
 Area code 703 was created as one of the eighty-six original North American area codes in October 1947, and originally served the entire Commonwealth of Virginia.
 Area code 571 was created on March 1, 2000, to form an overlay plan with 703.
-The headquarters for The Chesapeake and Potomac Telephone Company of Virginia was at 703 East Grace Street, Richmond, Virginia.

 History

 On June 24, 1973, area code 703 underwent its first split, when the eastern portion of the state became area code 804.
 Permissive dialing of 703 continued across the Commonwealth until January 1, 1974.
 703 was restricted to the northern and western regions of Virginia—from Arlington in the north to the Tennessee and Kentucky border—while everything from Danville eastward was reassigned to 804.
 Normal practice calls for the largest city in the original numbering plan area to retain the old area code during a split.
 However, C&P Telephone wanted to spare the large number of federal agencies in Northern Virginia the expense and burden of having to change their numbers.
 A similar decision was made almost two decades later when Maryland's area code 301 was split; Baltimore and points east were assigned to area code 410 in order to allow federal agencies on the Maryland side of the metro to keep their current numbers.

 From 1947 to 1990, it was possible for telephone users in the northern Virginia portion of 703 to dial any number in the Washington metropolitan area with only seven digits.
 While the Washington metro area is split between three area codes—Maryland's 301, the District's 202, and 703—it was a single local calling area.
 Every number in the Maryland and Virginia portions of the metro area was protected from assignment in the District's 202, essentially making 202 an overlay for the entire metro.
 One consequence of this was that no central office prefix could be duplicated anywhere in the Washington metro area.
 For instance, if a 1-202-574 number was in use in the District or a 1-301-574 was in use on the Maryland side of the metro, the corresponding 1-703-574 number could only be used in areas considered a safe distance from the Washington metro area, such as Roanoke and the Tri-Cities.
 By the end of the 1980s, the Washington area was running out of numbers, so the partial overlay of 202 was ended in 1990.